joerivanveen/bloembraaden/README.md

 ### New relic
 You can install new relic on your server and Bloembraaden will use it to report errors and stuff.
-You don’t have to setup anything, Bloembraaden checks for ‘extension_loaded’.
+You don’t have to set up anything, Bloembraaden checks for ‘extension_loaded’.
 However, you **must** switch off the browser ‘auto instrument’ feature in newrelics .ini file, because it is incompatible with the Bloembraaden javascript compilation.

 ## Initial install